Abdullah165/Space-Invaders/README.md

 # Space Invaders with C++ and Raylib 🚀
 A classic arcade-style recreation of Space Invaders, built to explore game development concepts with C++ and the Raylib library.
-Defend the Earth from waves of descending aliens!

 ✨ Features
 Player Control: Smooth left and right movement and laser firing.